azuritecoin/OnnxDiffusersUI/README.md

 ### Option 1

 Go to <https://raw.githubusercontent.com/huggingface/diffusers/89d124945add51b4218cf0a9028a3966cc9dfd47/scripts/convert_stable_diffusion_checkpoint_to_onnx.py> and download the script.
-Save the file into your working folder.
+Save the file into your `stable_diff` folder.
 NOTE: make sure you save this as a `.py` file and not as `.py.txt`.

 Run the Python script to download and convert:
 `python convert_stable_diffusion_checkpoint_to_onnx.py --model_path="runwayml/stable-diffusion-v1-5" --output_path="./stable_diffusion_onnx"`